Configuring the Data Schema

 - Creating a User profile

-- Model Schemas
+- Models and Model Schemas

 Creating the data schema varies from one project to another.
 In this case it’s a three-step process: